 By contrast, the companies who promote widespread data fluency have a shared understanding of the models they’re relying on.
 By making machine learning accessible to non-coders, they allow business analysts and domain experts to maintain models over time and explain them to new data scientist hires.

 If you have a coding background, working within a code-optional platform may seem restrictive and unnecessary at first glance.
 While it’s true that visual workflows and automated machine learning are designed to help non-coders make sense of company data, end-to-end solutions like RapidMiner often provide notebook environments for more experienced data scientists to write code, which gets everyone working side-by-side.

 This facilitates effective collaboration between teams, allowing you to develop a deeper understanding the data you’re working with, bring more models into production, and trust that the models you create will be effectively managed once you hand them off.

-If you’re interested in learning more about how you can create machine learning models that your coworkers who aren’t coders can benefit from, register for our upcoming webinar, RapidMiner 9.9: You Say Code-Free Data Science, We Say Code-Enhancing.
+If you’re interested in learning more about how you can create machine learning models that your coworkers who aren’t coders can benefit from, check out our past webinar: You Say Code-Free Data Science, We Say Code-Enhancing.

 You can also download our ebook Building the Perfect AI Team if you’re interested learning more about the various players that contribute to a successful AI project.